AMAZING 5-DAY GREECE ITINERARY

 - The streets at Monastiraki Square are filled with bric-a-brac, leather sandal sellers, and local food specialties – a perfect place to do some souvenir shopping.
 On Sundays, a famous flea market takes over Monastiraki.
 Vintage records?
 Fez hats?
 Antique kitchenware?
 Musical instruments?
 It’s all here at Monastiraki Square.

-- North of Monastiraki Square, you will find a vibrant area of Psirri.
+- North of Monastiraki Square, you will find the vibrant area of Psyri.
 It has a Bohemian vibe with its mix of cobblestones, wine bars, workshops, and cafes.
-It’s also home to some of Athens’ best street art – taking a street art walking tour is a great way to engage with a different city side.
+It’s also home to some of Athens’ best street art – taking a street art walking tour is a great way to engage with a different side of the city.

 - As with many cities, Athens is best seen from above.
-For the best views of the Acropolis, head to one of Athens’ many rooftop bars, e.f. from A for Athens Hotel.
+For the best views of the Acropolis, head to one of Athens’ many rooftop bars, e.g. from A for Athens Hotel.

 - Athens can be hectic and stressful, but you can also relax at the beach on Athen’s Riviera, stretching south of the city.
 Take the tram to one of the city’s expensive beach clubs (Balux Project or Bolivar), which have lockers to stash your stuff while you swim.